As a startup grows, it reaches a point where its sales efforts become inconsistent, creating challenges.

-Imagine a group of salespeople selling to a prospect with varied pitches.
-Not only does it create a disconnected buying experience, but it also loses the prospect’s trust (and sales) and wrecks your business revenue.
+Your team of salespeople pitching to a prospect with varying pitches.
+Not only does it create a disconnected buying experience, but it also erodes the prospect’s trust in sales, wrecking your business revenue in the long run.

 What are Sales Battle Cards?